elrhod/Portfolio/README.md

 # Portfolio
-This repository presents some code snippets developed by me from 2019 to 2023.
+This repository presents some code snippets and files developed by me from 2019 to 2023.
 Codes are divided into folders according to the programming language.

 ## C
 The folder presents C functions that can be described as drivers or hardware abstraction layers between the main MCU and peripheral components.
 The folder also presents an example of Makefile and a bash script used to perform automatic code modifications.
 More details can be found in the folder.